Markets in Cagliari are fantastic places to catch local action and shop for groceries – and among the best places to go shopping in Sardinia.

 Mercato di Is Bingias hours: Monday to Friday from 7:00 am to 2:00 pm; Saturdays from 7:00 am to 3:00 pm; closed on Sundays.

-How to get there: The market is located in Via della Resistenza in Pirri.
+How to get there: The market is located in Via della Resistenza in Pirri, which is well outside the center of Cagliari.
 The easiest way to reach Is Bingias Market is by bus.
-There are multiple buses that will take you there— Lines M, 8, 19, QS, QS / B. The stop you need to get off at is Via Italia – Portici.
+Lines M, 8, 19, QS, QS / B all go there – you need to get off at Via Italia – Portici.
 If you happen to catch Line 15, it will terminate at Is Bingias Market at the same aforementioned stop, Via Italia – Portici.
-Lastly, I want to mention that sometimes people refer to the Is Bingias Market as the Pirri Market— they are one and the same!

 Is Bingias Market is relatively small, occupying approximately 400 square meters, with 40 vendors and stalls.
 It’s an indoor market that is pristinely clean – though keep in mind that there are quite a few stalls outside too, selling mostly clothings, shoes and household goods.